American Dad: Tropes K to O

 Tank: Yeah, whistle a show tune ya drag queen!

 - Kaleidoscope Hair: Subverted with Roger, who has a collection of wigs that he swaps around for roleplaying.
 Many of them are different in color.

-- Karma Houdini: Nearly all the family has gotten away with some horrific crime at some point in the show's run, Roger and Stan are probably the most recurring examples however.
-It may be balanced by all of them having Chew Toy traits however.
+- Karma Houdini: Nearly all the family has gotten away with some horrific crime at some point in the show's run, Roger and Stan being the most frequent offenders.
+It may be balanced by all of them having Chew Toy traits, however.

 - The Ladybugs have apparently gotten away with killing their members who know too much and continue to cheat on their husbands without any consequences.
-The worst part is that every woman in Langley Falls (except for Francine and Linda) is a member.
+The worst part is that, apparently, nearly every woman in Langley Falls (except for Francine and Linda) is a member.

-- Francine's friend in "The Kidney Stays In Picture" it was because of her that Hayley needed a new kidney.
-And she was also the one who convinced Francine to cheat on Stan yet at the end of the episode she gets no comeuppance.
+- Francine's friend in "The Kidney Stays In Picture".
+It was because of her that Hayley needed a new kidney.
+She was also the one who convinced Francine to cheat on Stan yet at the end of the episode she gets no comeuppance.

 - Francine rarely has to face the consequence of her excessive spoiling of Roger and her children.
 For example in ďWeiner of Our DiscontentĒ she convinced Stan that he didnít have the right to prevent Roger from having control over all human life.
 Francine ended up learning the error of her ways when Roger ended up intentionally putting STANíS life in danger.

 - Even when her refusal to discipline her children is an actual plot point, the episodeís aesop usually end up being Stan having no right to spend time for himself.